 Morehshin Allahyari (b.
 1985 in Tehran, Iran) is a media artist, activist, educator, and curator.
 Her work deals with political, social, and cultural contradictions, documenting personal and collective struggles humans face in this century.
 Allahyari's Dark Matter is a series of 3D printed sculptures that form humorous, merged juxtapositions.
-Underlying the humor, however, is the reality of authoritarianism: the objects chosen are representations of things censured by the Iranian government – possession of these things (dog, dildo, gun, neck tie, satellite dish, etc.) puts one at risk of harassment, incurring fines, or incarceration.
-Material Speculation: ISIS uses digital fabrication technology to reconstruct artifacts destroyed by ISIS in 2015.
+Underlying the humor, however, is the reality of authoritarianism: the objects chosen (dog, dildo, gun, neck tie, satellite dish, etc.) are representations of things censured by the Iranian government – possession of which puts one at risk of harassment, incurring fines or incarceration.
+Her Material Speculation: ISIS series uses digital fabrication technology to reconstruct artifacts destroyed by ISIS in 2015.
 The project has achieved wide acclaim for proposing 3D printing technology as a tool both for resistance and documentation.